IllusoryVQA/IllusoryVQA/README.md

 This repository contains the code, experiments, and results for our project titled *Illusory VQA: Benchmarking and Enhancing Multimodal Models on Visual Illusions*.
 For more info, check out our paper: *[link](https://drive.google.com/file/d/1VdpI-vgYQfLrWZPbrIGUYanfV-yfXk-Z/view)*.

+🎉 Our paper has been accepted for presentation at the [Multimodal Algorithmic Reasoning (MAR) Workshop](https://marworkshop.github.io/neurips24/) at NeurIPS 2024 as a Spotlight Paper!

 ![Project Overview](/IllusoryVQA_Poster.png)

 ---